sethshober/learnJS/final/strings.md

 As we know strings are commonplace in JS and represent a sequence characters.
 What we need to learn now, is what we can actually do with them and how we can manipulate them.
 When you create a string literal, ex. `var str = "my string"`, under the hood it is actually doing `new String('my string')`.
 String is a global object constructor function, which is used to create strings, and when a string is created it inherits all the methods of String.
 I realize this is slightly too technical for some at this point, but getting acquainted with new terms is good to get used to, and eventually it all sinks in.

 What we want to talk about today is some of those methods and properties, which are a necessity for your toolkit.
-Here is the [MDN for String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and [W3 Schools string methods](http://www.w3schools.com/js/js_string_methods.asp), where you can read further detail, including all the methods available.
+Here is the [MDN for String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and [W3 Schools string methods](http://www.w3schools.com/js/js_string_methods.asp), where you can read further details, including all the methods available.

 ###Properties